Should We Worship the Holy Spirit?

 In John's introduction to his gospel (John 1:1 - 18) NO mention is made of this spirit or its believed divinity.
 Such an omission would be blasphemous IF it was worthy of worship like the Father and Son!

 What, then, is the Holy Spirit?
 According to the Bible, it is the impersonal force or power God uses to fulfill his will.
-It emanates from both the Father and Son (Romans 8:6 - 11).
-It was the power used to raise Jesus from the dead (Romans 8:11).
+It emanates from both the Father and Son.
+It was the power used to raise Jesus from the dead.

-This same power lives in true Christians and enables them to build righteous character and obey their Creator (verse 7).
+The Holy Spirit, used by God to accomplish his will, is the same power given to true Christians which enables them to build righteous character and obey their Creator.
 It is the power God will use to resurrect Christians from the dead and make them a part of his family (Romans 8:15 - 17, 28 - 29, see also 1Corinthians 15).
-We should never worship the Holy Spirit.
+We should, therefore, never pray or worship the Holy Spirit as it is the power of God and not a separate or distinct being like God the Father and Jesus Christ.